Active Directory Enumeartion

 Invoke-ADEnum is a lightweight PowerShell script designed to automate Active Directory enumeration for red teamers and penetration testers.
 It gathers a broad range of domain information such as users, groups, computers, trust relationships, domain policies, and shares — using built-in PowerShell commands.
 This makes it highly effective in environments where importing large frameworks like PowerView or using SharpHound may not be feasible.

-Using BloodHound
+Using BloodHound from windows machine

 Using Sharphound to Collect data and BloodHound to Analyze data